John Horne Blackmore

-John Horne Blackmore (March 27, 1890 – May 2, 1971) was a Canadian school teacher and principal and Canadian politician.
+John Horne Blackmore (March 27, 1890 – May 2, 1971) was a Canadian school teacher, principal, and politician.
 He was one of the first elected members and leaders of the Social Credit Party of Canada, a political party in Canada that promoted the social credit theories of monetary reform.

 Life and career

 Born in Sublett, Idaho, he immigrated to the Cardston area as a child.
 He was brought up in a Mormon household.

 He attended Calgary Normal School and the University of Alberta.

 Blackmore was elected to the House of Commons of Canada in the 1935 election as Member of Parliament representing Lethbridge, Alberta.
 The Social Credit movement had swept to power in Alberta in the 1935 provincial election just weeks earlier.
 He was chosen the party's parliamentary leader, since its most famous spokesperson, William Aberhart, had just become the premier of Alberta.